Money Hack – Paper or Plastic?

 Click on Chip’s Favorite Credit Card Offers for up-to-date deals, terms, and conditions on cards that give airline miles, cash back, travel, hotel points and more.
 Email me if you have any questions about which card might be right for your situation.

 First of all, you do not need to pay an annual fee for a credit card.
 There are plenty of No Annual Fee cards that give you cash back, airline miles or rewards of some kind.

 For emergencies, I think every adult should get an airline branded credit card.
 When I got the call that my dad was dying, I used the 25,000 frequent flyer miles sign-up bonus for a ticket that otherwise would have cost me almost $1,000 on the exact same flight.

-Right now, the Big Three U.S. carriers have frequent flyer mile sign-up bonuses that will give you enough for a free flight.
+Right now, the Big Three U.S. carriers (Delta, American, and United) have frequent flyer mile sign-up bonuses that will give you enough for a free flight.
 Apply for their card, meet their spending requirement, and the miles are yours – even if you end up canceling the card.
-See the offers here for United, Delta, and American.

 All three waive their $95 annual fee the first year.
 With their credit cards, they all allow you check a bag for free.
 In fact, you can get a free checked bag for those on your reservation as well.
 United will give you and your companion a free checked bag.
 American will cover you +4, and Delta will cover you +8 in your reservation.

 Without the card, all would charge you $50 round trip to check a bag.
 You can see how the card’s annual fee can actually pay for itself, or save you money.